soodoku/tldr/summaries/48_million_mutinies.md

 * To me, India was a land of caste costume.
 (Though it was a good deal less so than a country like England, where a whole ritual of costume and colour, marking different jobs, groups, social ranks, sports, activities, gradations of meals, different times of day and year, kept many people in a constant pacific frenzy: in India everyone just had his one costume.)

 * "The oldest profession is not prostitution.
 It is the priesthood."

+* often poor conditions, told only half the story: that the remnants of the old civilization we possessed gave the in-between colonial generations a second scheme of reverences and ambitions, and that this equipped us for the outside world better than might have seemed likely.

 ### Screenplay Writing